destiny-evidence/pf-evaluation/README.md

   connection: ollama-wsl
 ```

-setting the value to whatever you have named your connevtion
+setting the value to whatever you have named your connection

 ### Edit the prompt